curioustorvald/Terrarum-sans-bitmap/CONTRIBUTING.md

 -= NOTE =-

-This encoding involves one HACK: using 0th diacritics' X-anchor pos as a type selector This hack applies only when write-on-top bit is set.
+The code has remnants of one old HACK: using 0th diacritics' X-anchor pos as a type selector This hack applied only when write-on-top bit is set.
+Relevant codes are currently commented out instead of being completely removed for future debugging.
 Interpretation:
     DIA_OVERLAY = 1
     DIA_JOINER = 2